ChrisDuffley/stationPlaylist/readme.md

 ## Version 19.11

 * Encoder status command from SPL Controller (E) will announce connection status for the active encoder set instead of encoders being monitored in the background.
+* NVDA will no longer appear to do nothing or play error tones when it starts while an encoder window is focused.

 ## Version 19.10/18.09.12-LTS